Betting on end to glut, miners hunt for new zinc deposits

 China's refined zinc imports rose more than 10 percent in the first nine months of 2013, trade data shows.

-And the pending shut down of older zinc mines will collectively eliminate 1.7 million tonnes of production, or 11 percent of world consumption.
+And the pending shut down of older zinc mines will collectively eliminate 1.7 million tons of production, or 11 percent of world consumption.

 MMG's 500,000-tonnes-per-year Century mine in Australia, the biggest of those set to close, runs out of ore in 2016.

-Others including Anglo American of South Africa's Skorpion mine and Rathdowney Resources' Pomorzany-Olkusz mine in Poland are also shutting inside three years.
+Others including Anglo American (AAL.L) of South Africa's Skorpion mine and Stalprodukt's STP.WA Pomorzany-Olkusz mine in Poland are also shutting inside three years.

 "You've got a lot of monster mines that are departing from the trade," said UBS commodities analyst Tom Price.